 As the controller/power supplies are designed for remote mounting, they can be, in many cases, located indoors and still be reasonably close to the main cabinet.
 If located outdoors with the cabinet, it must be weather protected.
-The enclosure is NEMA 12 rated and is not waterproof.

 Drain Line